NicoB788/Home-Labbing-101/README.md

 This tutorial will walk you through how to make a simplest form of a home server.

 ## Material Requirements
-- Old PC / Old Laptop with Storage
+- Old PC / Old Laptop with a networl port
 - Internet connection
-- Ethernet connection
+- Ethernet cable

 ## Knowledge requirements
 - Linux basics